nikolayzhechev/finco-app/README.md

 Authentication and authorization are also implemented.
 So, you can `edit` and `delete` only if you are authorized to do so.

-Since the authentication is based on the Firebase service, please feel free to create a new user from the Sign-Up button and use it for testing (if not use:  email: nikolayzhechev@yahoo; pass: 1234qwer).
+Since the authentication is based on the Firebase service, please feel free to create a new user from the Sign-Up button and use it for testing.